Raihanul Abedin

-Major Muhammad Raihanul Abedin (মোহাম্মদ রাইহানুল আবেদিন; born 1 July 1952) is a former military officer of the Bangladesh Army and an energy, power and utilities engineer.
+Major Muhammad Raihanul Abedin (মোহাম্মদ রাইহানুল আবেদিন; born 1 July 1952) is a former military officer of the Bangladesh Army and an energy, power, and utilities engineer.
 He was the former PSC director of the Bangladesh Oil, Gas and Mineral Corporation.
 Working on behalf of the government of Bangladesh, he oversaw all energy production treaties with various foreign energy companies, including Enron Corporation, Niko Resources, and Tullow Oil.

 Abedin initiated the $230 million deal with Unocal Corporation (now Chevron Corporation) in 2004, after getting approval from Prime Minister Khaleda Zia.
-He was also a senior national committee member for International Clean Cities program of the United States Department of Energy in Bangladesh.
+He was also a senior national committee member for the International Clean Cities program of the United States Department of Energy in Bangladesh.
 Bangladesh was getting very polluted due to extreme use of fuels.
-In 2001, Abedin was the first to initiate the national plan to decrease the use of using liquid fuels, by introducing natural gas conversion.
+In 2001, Abedin was the first to initiate the national plan to decrease the use of liquid fuels by introducing natural gas conversion.
 He thought if cars could be converted to use cooking gas instead of rather harmful fuels, the carbon emission would decrease exponentially.
 He was given the permission by the Prime Minister Khaleda Zia to carry out his plans.
-As a result, Asian Development Bank funded his scheme and today more than 80% of Bangladeshi vehicles are run on gas which has lessened pollution significantly.
+As a result, the Asian Development Bank funded his scheme, and today more than 80% of Bangladeshi vehicles are run on gas, which has lessened pollution significantly.

-Abedin then served as the managing director of Water Supply and Sewerage System operations of the government of Bangladesh, during the military-supported government of Bangladesh in 2007.
+Abedin then served as the managing director of Water Supply and Sewerage System operations of the government of Bangladesh during the military-supported government of Bangladesh in 2007.
 He was forced to resign once the ruling party took power in the 2009 national elections when the newly formed government sued top officials of the old regime.
-Abedin, during whose time WASA was expanded from six to 11 zones was called in the Local Government Rural Development and Cooperatives (LGRD) Ministry in April 2009 and asked to resign immediately due to nepotism, according to the new Government.
-Inquiries later suggested that it was just a scheme for him to abandon his post as the head of Dhaka Wasa.
-As a former high official of State-Owned Rupantarita Prakritik Gas Company Limited (RPGCL) Abedin was sued twice by the government on his birthday in 2008.
+Abedin, during whose time WASA was expanded from six to 11 zones, was called in the Local Government Rural Development and Cooperatives (LGRD) Ministry in April 2009 and asked to resign immediately due to nepotism, according to the new Government.
+Inquiries later suggested that it was just a scheme for him to abandon his post as the head of Dhaka WASA.
+As a former high official of state-owned Rupantarita Prakritik Gas Company Limited, (RPGCL) Abedin was sued twice by the government on his birthday in 2008.
 The allegations were, however, false.
 RPGCL claimed that there was a corruption of BDT 15.3 million; however, the company RPGCL did not have an overall worth of BDT 10 million (around US$120,000) at that time, so the allegations weren't sensible.